-Blade Farming has acquired the calf marketing business of Mole Valley Farmers in the West Country for an undisclosed sum.
+Blade Farming has bought the calf marketing business of Mole Valley Farmers in the West Country, doubling its reared calf capacity.

-The deal brings producers in the Mole Livestock Initiative over to Blade’s contract rearing system, which pays a fee to farmers rearing their baby calves.
+The deal, for an undisclosed sum, brings Mole Livestock Initiative producers over to Blade’s contract rearing system, which pays a fee to farmers rearing their baby calves.

 The reared calves will be sold to Blade finishers, and on to supply Tesco, McDonald’s or Somerfield, under its “So Good West Country Beef” brand.

-MLI was set up to market members’ calves for finishing and feed information back down the supply chain from customers in the processing and retail sectors, according to business development manager Richard Jones.
+MLI was set up to market members’ calves and feed information back down the supply chain from customers in the processing and retail sectors and has around 500 members.

-MLI members would see smaller commissions and lower fixed costs as a result of the deal, claimed Mr Phelps.
+MLI members would see smaller commissions and lower fixed costs as a result of the deal, he claimed.

 Mole farmers will also have more marketing options, because Blade offers forward contracts for finished animals.